 - J. Choice of Laws, Jurisdiction and Venue of Disputes and Waiver of Jury Trial This Charter is made and entered into in the county and shall be interpreted according to the laws of the state.
 The exclusive jurisdiction and venue for any litigation between the parties arising out of or related to this Charter, shall be the Circuit Court, the County Court in and for the county, or the appropriate appellate or federal court.
 The parties forever waive the right to trial by jury for any and all litigation between the parties arising out of or related to this Charter.
-The parties agree to have any such dispute settled by a judge alone, without a jury. - K. Notice
+The parties agree to have any such dispute settled by a judge alone, without a jury. - K. Notice be effective unless same shall be in writing and sent postage prepaid by United States mail, directed to the other party at its address hereinafter provided or such other address as either party may designate by notice from time to time in accordance herewith:

 Official correspondence between the School and the Sponsor shall be in writing, and signed by an officer of the Governing Board or the principal of the School.
-Every notice, approval, consent or other communication authorized or required by this Charter shall not be effective unless same shall be in writing and sent postage prepaid by United States mail, directed to the other party at its address hereinafter provided or such other address as either party may designate by notice from time to time in accordance herewith:
+Every notice, approval, consent or other communication authorized or required by this Charter shall not

-SKY Academy Venice Governing Board Attn: Michelle Hazeltine, Board Chair 705 Center Road Venice, FL 34285 Telephone: 941-492-9622 The School Board of Sarasota County, Florida 1960 Landings Blvd Sarasota, FL 34231 Attn: Ms. Lori White, Superintendent of Schools Telephone: 941-927-9000 SKY Academy Venice Copies of all Notices to: Attn: Ken Modzelewski Office of School Choice and Charter Schools 705 Center Road 1960 Landings Blvd Venice, FL 34285 Sarasota, FL 34231 Telephone: 941-492-9622 Attn: Dr. Natalie Roca
+Sarasota Military Academy The School Board of Sarasota County, Florida

+Attn: Christina Bowman, Executive Director 1960 Landings Blvd

+801 North Orange Avenue Sarasota, FL 34231

+Sarasota, FL 34236 Attn: Dr. Todd Bowden,

+Tel: 941-926-1700 Superintendent of Schools

+Telephone: 941-927-9000

+Sarasota Military Academy Governing Board

+Attn: LTG Howard Crowell, Jr. (Ret) Copies of all Notices to:

+Board Chair Office of School Choice and Charter Schools

+801 North Orange Avenue 1960 Landings Blvd

+Sarasota, FL 34236 Sarasota, FL 34231

+Tel: 941-926-1700 Attn: Dr. Natalie Roca